ISchwarz23/advent-of-code-2021/README.md

-# advent-of-code
+# Advent of Code (2021)

 Welcome to the Advent of Code[^aoc] Kotlin project created by [ischwarz23][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-In this repository, ischwarz23 is about to provide solutions for the puzzles using [Kotlin][kotlin] language.
+In this repository, I'm about to provide solutions for the puzzles using [Kotlin][kotlin] language.

-If you stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

-- [Kotlin docs][docs]
-- [Kotlin Slack][slack]
-- Template [issue tracker][issues]

 [^aoc]:
     [Advent of Code][aoc] – an annual event in December since 2015.